video

 Follower’s Notation.
 It should be noted that if you’re a Follower, just because this topic sounds like “Leading…” whatever, that shouldn’t pay attention.
 When the reality is that you DO in fact want to pay attention to this stuff for a wide variety of reasons which we’ll get to in the Follower’s Perspective below.

 The Free Tip.
-There’s a ton of free information in this article.
-It may not seem like it, but there’s a ton of information in there.
-However in keeping with adding a free tip to keep you interested….hahahahahaha, </span><span class=”s2″>Item Number Six is a Dark Side Opening.
-Why is that relevant ?
-Go look at the Dark Side Salida.
-That will give you a few ideas of what else you could do.
+There’s a ton of free information in the paid article.
+However, this idea of an opening for you to consider > is a Dark Side Salida.
+That will give you a few ideas of what you could do.

 About The Video.
 This video is 25m:13s in length in 4 sections.
 Both lead and follower technique are combined and integrated into the video.
 Bold items below shown in video sample video above.